herbowicz/herbowicz.github.io/_posts/2017-06-14-How-to-get-free-ssl-certificate.md

 ```

 4. Provide your email address and agree to the Terms of Service.
-To verify that you are the owner of this domain, you will have to upload one specific file (without extention) before continuing, as prompted: Make sure your web server displays the following content at:
+To verify that you are the owner of this domain, you will have to upload one specific file (without extention) before continuing.
+Make sure your web server displays the following content at:
 ```
 http://yourdomain.com/.well-known/acme-challenge/1234567890-long-line-of-characters-1234567890